Pre-Cook Your Turkey So You Can Enjoy The Holiday TOO!

 Why Does Turkey Meat Turn Out Dry?

 We’ve all suffered through dry turkey that needed boatloads of gravy just to choke it down.
-Why does cooked turkey turn out dry?
+Why does cooked turkey sometimes turn out dry?

 In my experience the secret to moist turkey is cooking the meat to a safe temperature without overcooking it.